 Who's behind this?

-We already mentioned that the egg is related to the Triple Nine Society's official ggg999-meeting.
+We already mentioned that the egg-2025 is related to the official ggg999-meeting of the Triple Nine Society®.
 Below is some history if you want to know all the details about the meeting and (some of) the people involved.

 How it started